Elastomeric Infusion Pumps Market Size and Share

 Geography Analysis

-North America led the elastomeric infusion pumps market with 42.34% revenue in 2024.
-Generous reimbursement, aging demographics and a mature outpatient oncology network underpin demand.
-The NOPAIN Act delivers dedicated Medicare payment, cementing pump economics for non-opioid pain control.
+North America led the elastomeric infusion pumps market, accounting for 41.90% of revenue in 2025.
+Generous reimbursement, aging demographics, and a mature outpatient oncology network underpin demand.
+The NOPAIN Act delivers dedicated Medicare payments, cementing the economics of non-opioid pain control.
 U.S. FDA Quality System Regulation harmonization in 2026 should streamline cross-border supply from Mexican plants that already serve U.S. buyers.
-Canada is rolling out national OPAT hubs, while Mexico’s public hospitals procure elastomeric kits to lower surgical length-of-stay.
+Canada is rolling out national OPAT hubs, while Mexico’s public hospitals are procuring elastomeric kits to reduce surgical length of stay.

-Asia-Pacific is the fastest-growing, at 5.67% CAGR to 2030.
+Asia-Pacific is the fastest-growing region, with a 5.57% CAGR to 2031.
 China’s Healthy China 2030 plan expands community care, encouraging home infusions for chronic hepatitis therapies.
 Japan’s super-aged society drives demand for dementia-friendly, silent pumps.
 India includes disposable elastomeric devices in fledgling hospital-at-home schemes across tier-two cities.
-South Korea’s reimbursement for outpatient oncology tightened in 2025, prompting clinics to favor lower total-cost mechanical infusors.
+South Korea’s reimbursement for outpatient oncology care tightened in 2025, prompting clinics to favor lower-cost mechanical infusors.
 Regulatory heterogeneity requires local dossiers; companies with regional subsidiaries secure quicker approvals and service support.

 South America posts steady mid-single-digit growth as private insurers pilot post-arthroplasty take-home analgesia.
 Brazilian ANVISA’s 2024 rule mandating clear flow-rate labeling raised import compliance costs but improved transparency.
-Middle East & Africa remain nascent but gain traction via government cancer centers adopting ambulatory 5-FU protocols in Gulf states.
+Middle East & Africa remain nascent but are gaining traction as government cancer centers adopt ambulatory 5-FU protocols in Gulf states.

 Competitive Landscape

 Niche specialists seize application-specific niches.
-Avanos Medical dominates post-operative nerve block pumps, buoyed by NOPAIN Act reimbursement.
-InfuTronix targets oncology day-cases with refillable reservoirs but suffered brand damage after the 2024 recall.
+Avanos Medical dominates post-operative nerve block pumps, buoyed by the NOPAIN Act reimbursement.
+InfuTronix targets oncology day cases with refillable reservoirs but suffered brand damage following the 2024 recall.
 Emerging Asian suppliers emphasize cost and local language labeling, threatening price erosion in middle-income markets.

 Strategic moves center on vertical integration and ESG positioning.
-Nordson spent USD 800 million on Atrion to obtain valve and tubing expertise, anticipating stricter design-for-recycling mandates.
+Nordson spent USD 800 million to acquire Atrion to gain valve and tubing expertise, anticipating stricter design-for-recycling mandates.
 Elevance Health integrated infusion centers with insurance analytics to manage complex biologics spend.
-Patent filings spike in controlled-flow check valves and antimicrobial-lined reservoirs, signaling innovation race around safety and durability.
+Patent filings spike in controlled-flow check valves and antimicrobial-lined reservoirs, signaling an innovation race around safety and durability.

 Elastomeric Infusion Pumps Industry Leaders